Tag Archives: Conditions and Diseases

 HHS party

-Holiday heart syndrome is a real condition, and it has been described as such since the 1970s.
-It’s the result of eating and drinking alcohol too much (with or without excessive caffeine intake and a lack of sleep).
-Does this sound familiar for this time of year?
+Holiday heart syndrome is a real condition and has been described as such since the 1970s.
+It’s the result of eating and drinking alcohol too much (with or without excessive caffeine intake and a lack of sleep), which is exactly what we’re inclined to do this time of year.
 The combination of these indulgences places an undue level of strain on the heart, which causes the heart to develop an abnormal rhythm, most commonly atrial fibrillation.
 Interestingly, certain foods, alcohol and caffeine all have direct effects on the heart, and indirectly they can also affect the heart through increase of certain hormones (such as epinephrine) that stimulate the heart.

-Curiously, holiday heart syndrome is notable for its occurrence in those without existent heart disease.
-Still, it can be especially concerning in uncovering existing disease or exacerbating disease in those having it.
+Curiously, holiday heart syndrome is notable for its occurrence in those without existent heart disease but can be especially concerning in uncovering existing disease or exacerbating disease in those having it.
 For example, someone with underlying cardiovascular disease featuring microclots can have such clots dislodge during an episode of atrial fibrillation, causing a stroke.

 Fortunately, by far the common course of holiday heart syndrome is benign.
 The abnormal heart rates will slowly resolve as the levels and effects of alcohol and/or other substances decline.
 That said, the risk is such that you don’t just want to sleep off an occurrence.